ninoNinkovic/LiveStamps/README.md

 **Anatomy of a LiveStamp:**

 ```
-'value' : REQUIRED Literal stamp value.
-The plugin will try to determine "auto" stamps for you
+'value' : REQUIRED A list or literal string value.
+The plugin will try to determine "auto" stamps for you.

 'stamp' : REQUIRED Format string.
 Stamp value(s) are inserted at tag marker(s) i.e. "{0} {1} {2}"

 'regex' : OPTIONAL Python regex pattern.
 If empty/excluded, the stamp is assumed static.

-'parts' : OPTIONAL List for multipart stamps. i.e. "parts": ["name", "email", "link"]

 'strft' : OPTIONAL Python strftime() format to apply to a time value i.e. "%d-%m-%Y"